CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-react-and-capacitor.md

 ## Conclusion

-Capacitor offers a seamless means of building native apps based on an existing web project, providing a simple way to share code and have consistent UI.
+React Native offers a seamless means of building native apps based on an existing web project, providing a simple way to share code and have consistent UI.

-Thanks to technologies like Capacitor, building mobile applications from React.js web apps has never been easier.
+Thanks to technologies like React Native, building mobile applications from React.js web apps has never been easier.
 Take your web development skills to the next level by crafting impressive native mobile apps.
 Happy coding!

 For more about how you can fast-track your app development process, [sign up for a free account](/register/) today.